AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

    - Predefined operations such as ``=`` and ``+``  etc.
    - Subprograms declared in the same package as the type and which operate on the type
    - Inherited or overridden subprograms
-   - For `tagged` types, class-wide subprograms
+   - For :ada:`tagged` types, class-wide subprograms
    - Enumeration literals

 ===============